Sailor Moon Aeons.

 Usagi looked at Naru for a few seconds then shook her head.
 "I know that.
 But I don't have to like it."

-"We're all in the same boat, Usagi," Terry said.
+"We're all in the same boat there, Usagi," Terry said.

 "That's the difference between a warrior and a murderer.
 Both kill, but a murderer enjoys it."

 "Brad, you can sound wise when you want to," Minako said.
-"Too bad you never want to."
+"Too bad you seldom want to."